My Bucket List

 But in terms of 'places' I want to travel to that I deem to be separately worth visiting, my total comes up at 270.
 This is not as many as the biggest list I've seen (the Traveler's Century Club) but I'm always willing to expand.
 I encourage comments, suggestions and insights into my list.
 For now, I'm off to pack my bags and keep traveling!

 Please note that I respect and understand that not all the places on my list are actual separate countries.
+This is not a political statement in any way.
 This is simply the list I've come up with of individual places I wish to travel to and I fully believe that visiting somewhere like New Caledonia does not mean you have seen France and vice versa.